Emilianissimo/laravel_vue3_crud/README.md

     sudo apt-get install docker.io # for ubuntu
 ```

-Create .env from .env.example and write credentials on your choice to connect MySQL DB, also repeat them into:
+Create .env from .env.example and write credentials on your choice to connect MySQL DB, also repeat them into docker-compose.yml:

-- MYSQL_DATABASE=
+- MYSQL_DATABASE:
-- MYSQL_ROOT_PASSWORD=
+- MYSQL_ROOT_PASSWORD:

-to give MySQL creds (if it won't work, just write them into docker-compose.yml).
+to give MySQL creds.

 You'll no need to install any other packages like php/mysql/nginx in case of Docker including in project.